Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 2. You will see a bunch of weird looking things.
 There is a section entitled "…or push an existing repository from the command line".
 We have an existing repository and a command line.
 So this seems appropriate.
 Copy the commands from there and paste them into your terminal. this will push your changes to github.

 3. Refresh your browser.
 Cool eh?
+The url you are looking at should look like this: https://github.com/[YOUR_USERNAME]/git-basic-exercises

 Now you should see a little dropdown box on github that says "Branch: master".
 Click there. your other branches aren't available.

 4. Push your other branches to github.
 We want all branches to be listed

+**A cool trick we use all the time**:
+If your repo is available at https://github.com/[YOUR_USERNAME]/git-basic-exercises then take a look at https://github.com/[YOUR_USERNAME]/git-basic-exercises/network.
+I just added `/network` on the end there.
+You'll be able to see all the individual commits and all the different branches you've made and how they relate to each other.

 ### Pulling and remotes